Makarska, Croatia: A complete travel guide

 Top tip for enjoying the beaches in Croatia: Wear water shoes!
 They might not be the height of fashion, but trust me, you’re going to need them to negotiate getting in and out of the rocky, uneven shore.
 It is also a good idea to have a padded mat for sitting on whilst at the beach.
 All the locals have these and you can buy a mat and water shoes at most of the local shops along the promenade.

-There are many beautiful beaches along the Makarska Riviera, but if you don’t want to travel, there are still some great options within a short distance from Makarska town:
+There are many beautiful beaches in Makarska’s Riviera.
+Here are some great options within a short distance from Makarska town:

 Makarska town beach